James O. Clephane: Other

 Besides the typewriter and the linotype machine, he was also involved in the development of the graphophone and served on the board of directors of Columbia Records, making "one of the leading phonographers of the country".
 In addition, he was also a director in the Locke Steel Belt Company, the Linomatrix Machine Company, the National Typographic Company, the Aurora Mining Company, the Horton Basket Machine Company, the Fowler-Henkle Printing Press Company, the Oddur Machine Company, in several of which he was the president.
 He also published some travel literature.

 His role in surprisingly many inventions is explained by Roger Burlingame:

 He suffered a stroke on Thanksgiving Day (November 24) in 1910, and died six days later.
-He was living in Englewood, NJ at the time.
+He was living in Englewood, New Jersey, at the time.
 His widow Pauline Medina Clephane died aged 87 in 1935, leaving two daughters: Pauline Duryee (née Clephane) and Sarah "Sadie" Clephane, and a son: Malcolm Walcott Clephane.